simondubois/unsplash-downloader/README.md

       --categories
-List categories and quit (no download will be performed).
+Print out categories and quit (no download will be performed).
 *Default: false*

 -----